CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

-The Office 365 User connector has access to many other valuable types of information you can learn more about the other actions and data available here [Office 365 users Connector](https://docs.microsoft.com/en-us/connectors/office365users/)
+The Office 365 User connector has access to many other valuable types of information you can learn more about the other actions and data available here: `https://docs.microsoft.com/en-us/connectors/office365users/`

 ### Task 6: Configure the Comment Field